 <a>for example), although it may also include numerals (such as a heading elements, like

-- While HTML5 is case-insensitive, tags and attributes should always be written lowercase for readability.
-(Attribute values can be written in whatever way makes sense).
+- While HTML is case-insensitive, tags and attributes should always be written lowercase for readability.
+(The values of attributes can be written in whatever way makes sense).

 Photograph by Sigfrid Lundberg, used under a Creative Commons Attribution Share-Alike 2.0 Generic license

 Enjoy this piece?
 I invite you to follow me at twitter.com/dudleystorey to learn more.